General Information Notices and Access

 Transient Form (SU Students)

+- Requests may be denied for students who have a financial or other obligation to the College.
 It is the student’s responsibility to have an official transcript forwarded to the Admissions Office at Southern Union after completing courses at another institution.
+Course credit earned as a transient student does not influence Southern Union cumulative GPA.

 The Southern Association of Colleges and Schools Commission on Colleges